-Workbooks; and
+- Workbooks; and

-For this work I rely on my experiences as a former certified public school teacher (grades 6-12) in Baltimore, MD and Columbus, OH; as an educator with a MA in Writing and a MFA in Interdisciplinary arts education with specializations in early, middle, and high child development; as a former nurse and health practitioner; as a program implementation specialist who taught and designed whole child educational programs for schools and after school programs; and as a former adjunct professor at 10 different colleges and universities.
+For this work I rely on my experiences as a former certified public school teacher (grades 6-12) in Baltimore, MD and Columbus, OH; as an educator with a MA in Writing and a MFA in Interdisciplinary arts education with specializations in early, middle, and high child development; as a former nurse and health practitioner; as a program implementation specialist who taught and designed whole child educational courses for schools and after school programs; and as a former adjunct professor at 10 different colleges and universities.

 Editing On Staff

 I have served as an on-staff copyeditor and copywriter for organizations like the Institute for Survey Research and the Baltimore Alternative.
 While on staff, I have written and edited collateral materials like news articles, newsletters, op-eds, editorials, news releases (or press releases), press kits, brochures, reports, white papers, strategic plans, business plans, profiles, commemorations, fact sheets, campaign guides, protocols, and website copy.

 As a longtime fundraising writer or grant writer and editor, I have written, edited, and researched grant proposals, acknowledgements, letters-of-inquiry, requests, and other development materials.